 A dedicated TPWD access agreement that offers a cleaner angler-first option than guessing around private frontage.

-Bridge and crossing launches in the corridor
+Bridge and crossing launches in the area

 Useful only when they are verified public entries and your takeout plan is already solved.